Auroratide/auroratide.com/src/content/posts/shannons-maxim-and-steganography/content.md

+---
+id: shannons-maxim-and-steganography
+title: "Shannon's Maxim and Steganography Segmentation"
+category: Software Engineering
+tags:
+  - security
+  - steganography
+  - principle
+  - cryptography
+  - hidden
+  - message
+icon: key
+color: green
+summary: '"The enemy knows the system."
+This cryptography principle applies to steganography as well'
+longSummary: '"The enemy knows the system."
+These famous words uttered by mathematician Claude Shannon serve as a guiding principle for cryptography.
+It turns out the same principle applies to steganography as well.'
+publishedAt: 2016-07-04T02:17:22.022Z
+createdAt: 2016-07-04T02:17:22.022Z
+---

 "The enemy knows the system."
 These are famous words uttered by a mathematician named Claude Shannon regarding cryptography.
 Nowadays, Shannon's words have become a sort of rule of thumb for computer geeks coming up with ways to improve Internet privacy.
 Known as Shannon's Maxim, the rule basically goes that in spite of our enemies knowing _how_ we are making information secret, our information needs to be secure anyway.

 To cryptographers, Shannon's Maxim makes sense, but it might seem counter-intuitive when applied to steganography.
 This post will take a look at how this little rule can be applied to both fields in order to maximize security and privacy.